space150/spaceBase/scss/README.md

 ## File Structure

 The `scss/` directory contains three folders: Base, UI and Vendor.
-The files in `scss/base/` are usually not modified much, but the files in `scss/ui/` are meant to be completely tailored to your project.

-- **Base** [avoid editing] contains the grid framework, mixins, helpers and the "building block" abstractions.
-Most of the layout and basic visual styles can be achieved with these classes.
+- **Base** contains the "building block" abstractions, namely the grid framework, mixins and helpers.
+These are core to spaceBase and should not be edited.
-- **UI** [customize this] contains all design-specific styles shared across the application.
-This folder is free to organize however the project demands.
-To start, it includes fonts, typography, buttons, form elements and generic print styles.
+- **UI** contains all project-specific styles shared across the application.
+These files are meant to be completely tailored to your project.
+To start, it includes typography, form elements, generic print styles, buttons and other common UI components.
+Add more partials and  organize them however the project demands.
-- **Vendor** [avoid editing] contains Normalize and CSS reset.
-You can add other vendor files in here.
+- **Vendor** contains Normalize and CSS reset.
+You can add other vendor files here.

 ## Compilation